Skip to content

 Setting spray technique: After completing your look, a light mist of setting spray with the eyes closed (hold 6-8 inches from face) melds powder layers together and intensifies the color payoff of both mattes and metallics simultaneously.

 Skincare base matters: Aura beauty looks often incorporate glow that extends onto the brow bone and bridge of the nose.
-Preparing skin with a lightweight moisturizer or luminous primer makes these transitions from makeup to skin look seamless rather than obvious.
+Preparing skin with a lightweight moisturizer or luminous primer makes these transitions from makeup to skin look smooth rather than obvious.

 Sources

-• Dazed Digital — “Aura Beauty Explained” (2024)
+• Dazed Digital, “Aura Beauty Explained” (2024)

-• Dazed Digital — “Aura Beauty: The 2025–2026 Monochromatic Trend” (2024)
+• Dazed Digital, “Aura Beauty: The 2025–2026 Monochromatic Trend” (2024)

-• Bobbi Brown Makeup Manual — Color theory chapter
+• Bobbi Brown Makeup Manual, Color theory chapter

 Get weekly eye care & beauty tips